 When we talk about the gender pay gap in relation to company culture and industry, many think the term directly refers to pay: to men and women working the same job at the same company and being paid vastly different salaries.

-The number comes from averaging the annual salaries of men in a given year, and dividing it by the number of males in the workforce.
+That's part of it, for sure, but it's not precisely the definition.
+While unfair, gender-based pay does happen more often than we think, the widely cited statistic that women make 80 cents for every white man's dollar is actually representative of a variety of factors, and the number itself comes from averaging the annual salaries of men in a given year and dividing it by the number of males in the workforce.
 Then, the same thing is done for women.
 So nationwide, women make 80 cents to men’s dollar, across industries and professions.
 (Though other studies have shown this number to be much lower, more like half.)

-This reality makes things much harder to pinpoint than just being able to say, I make 80 percent of what that guy sitting next to me is making.
+This reality makes the gender pay gap much harder to pinpoint than just being able to say, I make 80 percent of what that guy sitting next to me is making.
 It makes it less clear who’s really to blame.